 If your departure is started from Balikpapan, take Soekarno Hatta road toward kilometre 45.
 In there, you can find the direction toward the Batu Dinding natural tourism of East Borneo.

-4. Batu Sembinai Park
+4. Batu Sembinai Park of East Borneo

 Have you ever been to Stone Garden in West Java?
-Well, Batu Sembinai Park has similar landscape to Stone Garden of Padalarang.
+Well, Batu Sembinai Park has a similar landscape to the Stone Garden of Padalarang.
 Among the expanse of vast and dense green forest, irregular grey rocks grow.

 Very beautiful!
-However, to be able of enjoying the natural beauty of this batu Borneo’s forest, visitors have to travel the uneasy road.
+However, to be able of enjoying the natural beauty of this stone Borneo’s forest, visitors have to travel the uneasy road.
 You have to pass winding road, exhausting trekking, but it will be paid off with the incomparable beauty.

-To be able of reaching the peak of the hill, less than an hour of trip is required.
-Do not forget to prepare some supplies like drinking water, snacks, medicines (if needed), webbing (to reach the highest rocky peak), and of course, the local guide so you wont get lost.
+To be able of reaching the peak of the hill, less than an hour of the trip is required.
+Do not forget to prepare some supplies like drinking water, snacks, medicines (if needed), webbing (to reach the highest rocky peak), and of course, the local guide so you won’t get lost.

 If the trip is started from Balikpapan, continue the trip to Tana Paser, Paser Regency.
 From Tana Paser, continue the trip to Batu Kajang toward Jami As-Salam Mosque.
 From there, follow the street sign to Batu Sembinai natural tourism.